-Any event where there are five or more stalls will be deemed to be a market and will be subject to an application for and the granting of a licence issued by the Markets Service.
+Any event where there are five or more units will be deemed to be a market and will be subject to an application for and the granting of a licence issued by the Markets Service.
 Street trading consent is not required for licensed markets.
-With regard to this, consideration need to be given to events at e.g., West Park where there are potentially more than 5 units?